marcos-acosta/marcos.ac-v2/src/content/blog/muddkart.md

 tags: 'projects,engineering'
 ---

 > This is a stub blog post, which I'll fill in later!
-But TL;DR: is that we stuck a couch on a motorized wheelchair, built a wooden frame for it, and had a blast.
+But the TLDR is that we stuck a couch on a motorized wheelchair, built a wooden frame for it, and had a blast.